Photo by Bret Fetzer

 "Stokley Towles is a wonderfully curious performer who comes up with the quirkiest and most interesting 1-man shows about Seattle.
 Part journalist, part anthropologist and a bona fide storyteller, Towles will whisk you away to some underbelly part of Seattle -- a garbage dump, a sewer -- and make you care about it.
-I love how he thinks and how he delivers his findings and how he packs so much into a tightly written show.
-In this latest effort, he'll share stories about the nasty world of wastewater treatment and I'll bet money, when his 50 minutes are up, you'll have had a lot of fun." --Florangela Davila, CrossCut.com
+I love how he thinks and how he delivers his findings and how he packs so much into a tightly written show." --Florangela Davila, CrossCut.com

 Purchase tickets at Brown Paper Tickets.

-To watch a full performance of my last project, Stormwater: Life in the Gutter click here.
+To watch a full performance of Stormwater: Life in the Gutter click here.